stn1slv/http-proxy-logger/README.md

 Use the `-no-color` flag to disable colored output and remove ANSI color codes from the logs, useful for redirecting output to files or when colors are not desired.

+The tool automatically highlights JSON and XML bodies with syntax coloring and proper formatting while preserving important structural information like XML namespaces and namespace prefixes (e.g., `soapenv:Envelope`).

 ### Local execution